yuravg/cadence_netlist_format/README.md

 # Cadence Netlist Formatter

-A Python CLI tool that transforms Cadence Allegro netlist files (`.dat` format) into human-readable reports.
-Simplify circuit analysis by converting complex netlist data into an organized, easy-to-read format.
+A Python CLI tool that transforms Cadence Allegro Netlist files (`.dat` format) into human-readable reports.
+Simplify circuit analysis by converting complex Netlist data into an organized, easy-to-read format.

 ## What It Does

-Converts Cadence Allegro netlist files into formatted reports showing nets with their connected
+Converts Cadence Allegro Netlist files into formatted reports showing nets with their connected
 components:

-**Input**: `pstxnet.dat` (Cadence netlist format)
+**Input**: `pstxnet.dat` (Cadence Netlist format)

 **Output**: `NetList.rpt` (human-readable report)